 Since tourists are not allowed to rent cars on the island, biking is a cost-effective way to get around.
 It’s also great exercise!

+I rented my bicycle from WeRide Bermuda which unfortunately is now closed.
 My Dutch-style cruiser was perfect for navigating Bermuda’s roads and the Bermuda Railway Trail.
 My rental came with a bright orange helmet, a padlock, and keys to adjust my seat.
-Some bikes come with a basket but mine did not.
 My bike was also sturdy and comfortable and I could easily adjust my ride with the handlebar gears.

 Biking The Bermuda Railway Trail